abraia/abraia-multiple/README.md

 print(f"Similarity score is {scores[index]} for image {image_paths[index]}")
 ```

 ## Hyperspectral image analysis toolbox

-The Multiple extension provides seamless integration of multispectral and hyperspectral images.
-It has being developed by [ABRAIA](https://abraia.me/about) in the [Multiple project](https://multipleproject.eu/) to extend the Abraia SDK and Cloud Platform providing support for straightforward HyperSpectral Image (HSI) analysis and classification.
+The Multiple extension provides seamless integration of multispectral and hyperspectral images, providing support for straightforward HyperSpectral Image (HSI) analysis and classification.

 Just click on one of the available Colab's notebooks to directly start testing the multispectral capabilities: